maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Fundamental Cybersecurity Concepts.md

 PKI (public key infrastructure) can provide non-repudiation through the use of public/private keys.
 Assuming that a user keeps his private key secure, data encrypted via that private key could only originate from that user.
 ### Authentication, Authorisation, and Accounting (AAA)

-Authentication identifies the user and allows (or denies) access based on available and necessary credentials.
+**Authentication** identifies the user and allows (or denies) access based on available and necessary credentials.

-Authorisation provides things like length of time allowed on the network, controls who has access to certain folders, files, or storage locations, and to what extent do their permissions allow them to make change.
+**Authorisation** provides things like length of time allowed on the network, controls who has access to certain folders, files, or storage locations, and to what extent do their permissions allow them to make change.

-Accounting tracks the start and stop time of each session - can be used for billing or general tracking.
+**Accounting** tracks the start and stop time of each session - can be used for billing or general tracking.

 **AAAA - Authorisation, Authentication, Accounting, Auditing**

-Sometimes auditing is also included into the framework to make it AAAA
+Sometimes **auditing** is also included into the framework to make it AAAA

 ##### Identification vs Authentication vs Authorisation
-Identification is who you are.
-This can be labelled via username, securityID, smart card.
-Authentication is proving who you are, this can be done via username-password combo, OTP, or biometric data like fingerprint or retina scan.
-Authorisation is what permissions you have, it's what you're allowed to access and do once you've been authenticated.
+**Identification is who you are.** This can be labelled via username, securityID, smart card. **Authentication is proving who you are**, this can be done via username-password combo, OTP, or biometric data like fingerprint or retina scan. **Authorisation is what permissions you have**, it's what you're allowed to access and do once you've been authenticated.

 #### Authentication Factors